 - Volume52,862 MSEK

 - Calculation methodNormal

+Reference rates fulfil an important function in the financial system in Sweden and in other countries and are used as a common benchmark when pricing financial contracts.
 To maintain confidence in Swedish reference rates, the Riksbank would like to see transaction-based reference rates used instead of traditional interbank rates.
 The Riksbank believes market participants should as soon as possible stop using STIBOR at its shortest maturity and instead use SWESTR.
 In the longer run, the Riksbank considers that STIBOR should cease for all maturities.
 Such a change must be done in an orderly manner and is a multi-year development project.
 The Riksbank will be active in supporting such a change.